 The other problem I encountered was working in the harsh sunlight.
 As you can see in the photo above the light was quite constrast-y, not the most flattering for a portrait.

-How I went about setting up this shot was finding a nice shaded area under the tree by positioning my boyfriend (Patrick, aka Pat) under it until I found the right light and framing with the blossoms.
+How I went about setting up this shot was finding a nice shaded area under the tree by positioning my boyfriend under it until I found the right light and framing with the blossoms.
 (He's so awesome for helping me!)

 I've handed my camera over to Pat several times before to take a photo of me because it is a lot easier and quicker than setting up a tripod.
-I've showed him how to use the single point focus and he knows it should always be on my eye to ensure they are sharp.
+I've showed him how to use the single point focus and he knows it should always be on my eye to ensure the photo is sharp.

 I moved around in a couple different poses until we captured a few photos I was happy with.
 I am quite picky when it comes to selecting photos I like of myself, so I totally understand how others can be critical of themselves when they are in front of the camera!